-4 Tobias went to look for a man and he found Raphael.
+• 4Tobias went to look for a man and he found Raphael.
 Raphael was an angel but Tobias did not know it.
-5 Tobias said to Raphael, "Can you go with me to Rages in ^{13:2} Media?
+5Tobias said to Raphael, "Can you go with me to Rages in Media?
 Do you know the place?"
-6 The angel said to Tobias, "I will go with you.
+6The angel said to Tobias, "I will go with you.
 I know the way and I have even spent a night with your kinsman, Gabael."

 7Tobias said to Raphael, "Wait for me.
 I am going to speak to my father.
-I want you to come with me to Media and I will pay you.'
-8Raphael said to Tobias, "Go, but do not delay."
-9 Tobias went in and said to his father, "I have found the man who will go with me."
+I want you to come with me to Media and I will pay you."
+Raphael said to Tobias, "Go, but do not delay."
+9Tobias went in and said to his father, "I have found the man who will go with me."
 His father said, "Bring this man to me.
 I want to know the name of his tribe.
 I want to know if I can trust him to go with you."
 Tobias went out and called Raphael.
 Tobias said to Raphael, "Young man, my father wants to see you."
 10 Raphael entered the house and approached Tobit.
 11 Tobit said to him, "Friend, what is the name of your tribe and of your family?
 Tell me."
-12 Raphael said to him, "Are you looking for a tribe and a family or for a hired man to go with your son?"
+12Raphael said to him, "Are you looking for a tribe and a family or for a hired man to go with your son?"
 Tobit said to him, "Friend, I want to know your tribe and your name."
-13Raphael said, "I am Azarias, the son of Ananias the Great, one of your of his race and his religion.
-Of course we find there the Jewish consciousness of being a race which must stand apart from others by faithfulness to its mission.
-For Christians also, marriage cannot only be the access to shared love but should always serve a mission.
+13 Raphael said, "I am Azarias, the son of Ananias the Great, one of your kinsmen."
+14Tobit said to him, "Welcome, my brother!
+Do not be angry with me because I have tried to find out the name of your tribe and your family, for now I find that you are my kinsman, that you come from a noble and good family.
+Indeed, I knew Ananias and Nathan, sons of Semaiah the Great.
+We used to travel together to worship in the city of Jerusalem and bring the firstborn of our sheep, and a tithe of our produce.
+They did not adopt pagan practices when other countrymen went astray.
+My friend, you come of good stock.
+15 But tell me what wage should I give you, a drachma a day, and whatever is necessary for you as well as for my son?
+16 I shall give you something over and above if you return in safety."
+They settled on that.